 The purpose of the H "Housing Opportunities" Overlay District (H) is to provide for the development of affordable rental housing within commercial and/or industrial districts, and on building sites zoned for high density residential uses in which all of the housing units are reserved for households which earn eighty (80) percent or less of the County median income as verified by the County of Orange, and seventy (70) percent of the units are reserved for low income households and thirty (30) percent of the units are reserved for very low income households.
-This section also provides regulations intended to facilitate the establishment of emergency shelters and multi-service centers for the homeless pursuant to applicable State law.
+This section also provides regulations intended to facilitate the establishment of emergency shelters, multi-service centers, and low-barrier navigation centers for persons experiencing homelessness pursuant to applicable State law.
 The intent is to facilitate the realization of affordable housing objectives presented in the Orange County Housing Element of the General Plan.